osposweb/osposweb.github.io/Sales.md

 - *Quote* - This not only enables conventional Invoice behavior but also allows quotes to be prepared and printed.

 **Sales Invoice Format** - This is how the invoice number will be formatted when it is assigned.
 There are three codes that you can provide that will be translated to a particular value.
 Normally only one is used.
-- *&CO* - This will be replaced with the number of sales records that have an invoice number.
+- *$CO* - This will be replaced with the number of sales records that have an invoice number.
-- *&YCO* - This will be replaced with the number of sales records.
+- *$YCO* - This will be replaced with the number of sales records.
-- *&SCO* - This is a count of the number of suspended sales records with an invoice number.
+- *$SCO* - This is a count of the number of suspended sales records with an invoice number.
-- *&AUT* - [Proposed] This will use the "Last invoice number used" configuration value to build the invoice when the sale is complete.
-When the sale is complete the value is incremented and replaces &AUT.
-If the invoice number should be a fixed number of digits then the number of digits to use can be indicatd using the following format &AUT[000000] with the number of zeros between the brackets indicating how long the number should be.
+- *{ISEQ:9}* - [Proposed] This will use the "Last invoice number used" configuration value to build the invoice when the sale is complete.
+When the sale is complete the value is incremented and replaces {ISEQ}.
+If the invoice number should be a fixed number of digits then the number of digits to use can be indicated using the following format {ISEQ:9} with the single numeric digit after the colon representing the number of digits that should be returned.
+It can be up to 9 digits long with 0 indicating that the number should be
-- *&YR* - [Proposed] The two digit year from the date of sale replaces the value &YR
+- *{YR}* - [Proposed] The two digit year from the date of sale replaces the value {YR}

-For example, If the value "INV-&YR&AUT[000000]" will render an invoice number looks like INV-17000032 if prior to generation the value of the last invoice number used is 31 and the year of the sale is 2017.
+For example, If the value "INV-{YR}{ISEQ:6}" will render an invoice number looks like INV-17000032 if prior to generation the value of the last invoice number used is 31 and the year of the sale is 2017.

 **Invoice Email Template**